Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Oscine
 ------

-Tall and slender bird-people with a natural penchant for spellcraft, the reclusive oscines dwell far from civilization to practice their arts, but are no strangers to life elsewhere should it beckon.
+Tall and slender bird-people with a natural penchant for spellcraft, the reclusive oscines dwell away from wider society to practice their arts, but are no strangers to life elsewhere should it beckon.

 .. dropdown:: Details...